 If you’re over or underweight – are there any weight restrictions on IVF?

 Some clinics have restrictions on IVF, and I don’t like to get into weight debates, but some clinics do, and so I think this is pretty handy information to know!
 My clinic does, and they do that because not only are weight issues often a cause of infertility, but the success rates are lower too, and hot tip: IVF is expensive!
 I’ll always remember a letter in the testimonials of my fertility clinic that was from a lady who was overweight.
-She wrote that she was outraged because they’d told her she was too overweight for IVF and that she needed to lose weight and come back, but she did go out and lose weight.
+She wrote that she was outraged (understandably – a number on a scale does not represent someone’s overall health) because they’d told her that her BMI was too high for IVF at their clinic and that she needed to lose weight and come back… but she did go out and lose weight.
 She lost a whole bunch in fact, and then wrote to the clinic that upon reflection, she was so glad because she felt so much healthier and happier now.
-I don’t remember the outcome – whether she fell pregnant naturally after that or if she commenced treatment, but I remember thinking that I’d probably be angry if someone told me to change my weight, but like this women, come to the conclusion that it was for the best.
-Sometimes we just need a shove in the right direction.
+I don’t remember the outcome – whether she fell pregnant naturally after that or if she commenced treatment, but I remember thinking that I’d probably be angry if someone told me to change my weight, but, in some circumstances, it’s the kick in the guts we need.
+In some circumstances, it’s cause to change clinics, but in all circumstances – it is helpful to know where they stand on this topic and how this may affect your treatment, before investing a lot of energy, time and money with your clinic.

 Is there access through the clinic to any mind body/stress relief courses?

 There are some clinics that offer this #jealous.
-For you, it could be something your clinic offers but doesn’t actively promote, or it could be something that could nudge them in the right direction toward offering this for their patients, but recent research has shown that people who manage the stress of infertility well, and mind body courses, show a positive outcome on treatment, so something to consider!
+For you, it could be something your clinic offers but doesn’t actively promote, or it could be something that could nudge them in the right direction toward offering this for their patients, but there is a large body of research has shown that people who manage the stress of infertility well, and mind body courses, show a positive outcome on treatment, so something to consider!
+The effect of mind body programs has been shown to affect everything from implantation rates, retrieval rates and increases in success rates of up to 50%!